 At KNow, we make it a practice to develop, pilot and test new techniques and approaches based on traditional techniques.
 It’s important to keep methods fresh by listening to your team, your clients, the industry and general trends.
-That way you can ensure you are communicating to participant in authentic and comfortable ways, creating outcomes your team can be proud of and delivering output that your clients can use efficiently and effectively.
+That way you can ensure you are communicating to participants in authentic and comfortable ways, creating outcomes your team can be proud of and delivering output that your clients can use efficiently and effectively.

 But how do you go about brainstorming, testing, refining and launching approaches like these?
 It’s the same process as any other product or service refinement or innovation; sourcing, piloting, testing, refining and launching.

 Step 1: Brainstorm

 At KNow in addition to our internal post-project calls, we save time in our yearly offsite to gather ideas from the team on what parts of processes, methods and deliverables they feel are getting outdated, stodgy or just stale.
-This way you everyone has a chance to contribute and we have a chance to hear what are common themes and pain points in our processes.
+This way everyone has a chance to contribute and has a chance to hear what are common themes and pain points in our processes.

 Step 2: Pilot and Test

 We recommend pilot testing any refinement or new approach with the aid of

 long term clients who would benefit by additional data or suppliers who have a

 new capability to show off.
 Be sure to beta test methodologies multiple times